Devlog #5: When the Platform Catches Up

 - Enable native teams: set

-CLAUDE_AGENT_TEAMS=1in your environment - Spawn 3 agents on a real task, not a demo, something you care about
+CLAUDE_AGENT_TEAMS=1(the flag as of early 2026; if it's moved, the current docs will say so) - Spawn 3 agents on a real task, not a demo, something you care about

 - Let them work for an hour.
 Watch the messaging.
 Appreciate the zero-setup.